Skip to content

 Workplace Soft Skills: You NEED them and Here's Why

-Picture this: your company acquires a new team member, Jenny, who is highly skilled and knowledgeable in her technical field.
-She brings to the table years of experience and expertise but struggles with soft skills.
-She often interrupts others in meetings, fails to listen actively, and has a hard time collaborating with her other team members.
-Her emails are often blunt and lacking in empathy, which has led to misunderstandings and conflicts with her colleagues.
+Your company acquires a new team member, Jenny, who is highly skilled and knowledgeable in a technical sense.
+She already has years of experience in the industry, however, Jenny seems to struggle with soft skills.
+She tends to interrupt others when they are talking in meetings, fails to listen actively, and has a hard time collaborating with her other team members.
+Her emails are often blunt and lacking in empathy, and this has already led to a few misunderstandings between team members and conflicts with her colleagues.

 What's In This Post?